-6. Adequate return for risk and risk-adjusted performance management into account varying risks to ensure overall profitability.
+6. Adequate return for risk and risk-adjusted performance management

+To promote shareholder value creation, risk components are incorporated into business performance measurements with the objective of maximizing risk-adjusted returns for shareholders.
+Product pricing takes into account varying risks to ensure overall profitability.
 Business expansion is advocated in the areas where marginal risk-adjusted returns are in excess of the marginal risks.